dfsp-spirit/brainload/README_DEVELOPMENT.md

 ## Supported Python major versions

-Python >= 3.5 is now the default Python version, and official support for Python 2.7 will end in December 2019.
-Brainload will also drop support for Python 2.x soon.
+Official support for Python 2.7 will end in December 2019.
+Python >= 3.5 is now the default Python version for Brainload and  we will drop support for Python 2.x soon.